 9. Pre-Inspect the Electrical, Gas, Water, and Other Utility Systems

-Just as you checked in the garage and shed for working lights, making sure that every light socket in your home has a light bulb.
-Every outlet in your home should also work.
+Just as you checked in the garage and shed for working lights, making sure that every light socket in your home has a light bulb, every outlet in your home should also work.
 Check each one with a small portable appliance that does not heat up as part of its function.
 A small desk lamp easily suffices.
 Make a note of any outlets that are non-working or have a loose connection.
-A quick inspection by an electrician can determine if the circuit breaker setup and all wiring are up to code.
+An electrician’s quick inspection can determine if the circuit breaker setup and all wiring are up to code.
 Ask for written documentation for this.
 Add these sheets to your file.

 Gas-using appliances should work without any leaks.
 Leaks are not only wasteful, but they also pose life-threatening risks that have no place in any home.
 If you smell gas, you can call your gas company’s emergency line to have someone inspect it.
 Otherwise, there might be a small fee placed on your bill for the service.